luce0023/qa-automation-portfolio/README.md

 ---

 ## 🤝 Contact
-Connect with me on [Your LinkedIn URL] to discuss process improvement opportunities in QA.
+Connect with me on [[Lucero Huaroto](https://www.linkedin.com/in/lucero-huaroto/)] to discuss process improvement opportunities in QA.